noahlevenson/passerby/README.md

 libfood is the reference implementation of [Free Food](https://freefood.is), a decentralized location-aware p2p protocol to make food delivery fair again (and make Grubhub obsolete).

-For clients which operationalize libfood for end users, see Free Food Battlestation and Free Food Hotline.
+For software clients which operationalize libfood for end users, see Free Food Battlestation and Free Food Hotline.

-**libfood is in active development.
+**libfood is pre-alpha and in active development.
 There will be bugs, security issues, missing features, etc.**

 Free Food was developed at [Consumer Reports Digital Lab](https://digital-lab.consumerreports.org/) by "Hacker in Residence" (and co-owner of [Pizzeria La Rosa](https://www.youtube.com/watch?v=9bz1Ko5ZDzQ&t=266s) in New Rochelle, NY) [Noah Levenson](https://noahlevenson.com).

-### :brain: Features
+### :monocle_face: Features
 Portable across JS runtimes: Node.js, browsers, React Native (Android only)

 Zero dependencies under Node.js and the browser, ~3 shims required under React Native

-Native crypto under React Native
+Native optimizations under React Native

 ### :question: Why Free Food
+Third party food delivery apps like DoorDash and Grubhub are parasitic middlemen which are [destroying small businesses and raising prices for everyone](https://chicago.eater.com/2021/1/26/22250664/delivery-apps-destroying-restaurants-chicago-uber-eats-doordash-postmates).
+They're also [deeply unprofitable](https://www.bloomberg.com/opinion/articles/2019-10-31/food-delivery-is-a-dead-end-for-grubhub-doordash-and-postmates) companies which are entirely the product of Silicon Valley speculation.

-As the Wall Street Journal and others have reported, [the largest centralized food delivery platforms are planning to stop providing delivery services](https://www.wsj.com/articles/strategy-behind-blockbuster-grubhub-deal-dont-deliver-11593266407) -- focusing instead on providing nothing more to consumers than an aggregated ordering interface.
-For this "service," which is to merely relay each customer's order to the restaurant that must fulfill it, corporations like Grubhub charge restaurants 30% per order.
+Consequently, as the Wall Street Journal and others have reported, [some of these platforms are planning to stop providing delivery logistics](https://www.wsj.com/articles/strategy-behind-blockbuster-grubhub-deal-dont-deliver-11593266407) -- focusing instead on providing nothing more to consumers than an aggregated ordering interface.
+For this "service," which is merely to broker local restaurant orders, middlemen like Grubhub charge restaurants 30% per transaction.
 This far exceeds the profit margins of a typical restaurant.

 The goal of Free Food is to provide this function as a protocol rather than a platform, eliminating the middleman by enabling the world's restaurants to effortlessly self-organize as a decentralized marketplace.